- Grade II listed former Manor House

 The majority of the farmland surrounding the house and buildings were sold to a neighbouring landowner in 2018, who also acquired the modern farm buildings located immediately to the north of Malston Barton.
 DESCRIPTION

-Malston Barton comprises the restored former manor house, a range of stone farm buildings, a modern farm buildings, agricultural land and amenity copse, extending to some 32.04 acres in all, as approximately outlined in red on the site plan.
+Malston Barton comprises the restored former manor house, a range of stone farm buildings, a modern farm building and 1.23 acres of grassland.
+The adjoining agricultural land and amenity copse, extending up to 28.95 acres in all, is available by separate negation to suit buyers requirements.
 THE HOUSE

 Extending to a total internal floor area of some 2,985 square feet (277.20 square metres) the property provides the following accommodation:- Ground Floor